builtnorth/wp-environment-indicator/README.md

 ### Basic Usage

-Simply initialize the plugin in your theme or plugin:
+Initialize the plugin in your theme or plugin:

 ```php
 use WPEnvironmentIndicator\App;